Blog

 A refill, travel size, two-pack, family pack, or mixed scent bundle can look like the same product at first glance.
 That is exactly where cleaner shopping gets slippery.

-I would open the details and verify every item in the bundle before borrowing confidence from a source-listed single product.
+I would open the details and verify every item in the bundle before borrowing confidence from one source-listed product.

-The source record and the Amazon listing both matter
+The source and the Amazon page both matter

 A source database may help you identify a candidate.
 Amazon then tells you what is being sold today, by whom, in which size, and with which packaging.